 In March 1931 it was sold in Wilson’s insolvent estate, at which time it was leased to John Wynne and Co and S.A.
 Breweries.
 The hotel’s name was later changed to the Summerstrand Hotel and later on it was acquired by Mr. Slimonsky.
 It demolished in 1995 to make way for a townhouse development.

-As far as I am aware, only one ship has run aground on this beach and that was on the 19th November 1937 when a steam coasting vessel “Outeniqua”, belonging to Thesen and Co, struck Roman Rock and went aground opposite the Hotel Pollok.
+As far as I am aware, only one ship has run aground on this beach and that was on the 19th November 1937 when a steam coasting vessel “Outeniqua”, belonging to Thesen and Co, struck Roman Rock, being the seventh vessel to do so, and went aground opposite the Hotel Pollok.
 The skipper, Macdonald, had a reputation for rock hopping.
 In fact, the Outeniqua had gone aground 14 times in the past 16 years.
-The ship was towed to the harbour where an attempt was made to repair her using concrete but she was condemned by the shipping authorities and eventually scrapped in 1950.
+The ship was towed to the harbour where an attempt was made to repair her using concrete, but she was condemned by the shipping authorities and eventually scrapped in 1950.
 She was built in 1915 in Norway.

 Apart from the hotel, Pollok beach has been famous for other things too.
 What brought it to prominence in the 1960s was surfing with the area eponymously known as “Pipe” being particularly prominent.
 The Road House and the life saving club also played their part in attracting people to the area.